City Guide for: Grenville, Grenada

 River Antoine Rum Distillery

 Step back in time at the River Antoine Rum Distillery, the oldest operating water-propelled distillery in the Caribbean.
-Witness the traditional methods of rum production, from crushing the sugarcane to distilling the potent spirit.
-The tour is a fascinating glimpse into Grenada's history and culture, and you'll have the opportunity to sample the strong, locally made rum (be warned, it's potent!).
+Witness the traditional rum-making process, from crushing the sugar cane to distilling the potent spirit.
+It's a fascinating glimpse into Grenada's rum heritage, and of course, you can sample the final product (if you dare!).

 Travel Time